ibnunes/zshrc/README.md

 Personalized configuration of `zsh`.

 It has nothing really special about it.
-It was created as a personal repository to have everything ready to use for whenever I format my PCs.
-However, I figured it could be useful for more people because why the hell not.
+It was created as a personal repository to have everything ready to use for whenever we format our PCs.
+However, we figured it could be useful for more people because why the hell not.

 Enjoy it!

-* **Author:** Igor Nunes, a.k.a. thoga31
+* **Authors:** Igor Nunes, Pedro Cavaleiro
 * **License:** [The Unlicense](LICENSE.md)